Uptown, Minneapolis: Culture

-housing units of which 75% are renter occupied while 3% of housing units were vacant.
-Social characteristics showed 40.08% of population completed a bachelor's degree or higher while 84.9% had completed a high school degree or higher.
-The median household income is $34,216.00, the median family income is $38,634.00.

 Economy

 Uptown is renowned for its lively arts and entertainment options that feature many restaurants, stores, night clubs, bars, and theaters.
 In the 2000s, however, the neighborhoods surrounding Uptown have seen a surge in gentrification.
 This has caused an increase in property value and in property taxes.

 Transportation

 The Uptown Transit Station is located on Hennepin Avenue over the 29th Street Greenway and serves Metro Transit buses 6, 12, 17, 21, 23, 53, 114 and 115.
 The station also has a change machine, a heated interior, binoculars, bike lockers and posts, and a workers lounge and office area.
 The Midtown Greenway, a former railway cutting which now hosts a bike path, bisects Uptown two blocks north of Lake Street adjacent to 29th Street.